Original release date: June 02, 2014 | Last revised: June 06, 2014

 There are software vendors and service providers in the marketplace who offer assistance in migrating from Windows XP or Office 2003 to a currently supported operating system or office productivity suite.
 US-CERT does not endorse or support any particular product or vendor.

 Users who choose to continue using Windows XP after the end of support may mitigate some risks by using a web browser other than Internet Explorer.
-The Windows XP versions of some alternative browsers will continue to recieve support temporarily.
+The Windows XP versions of some alternative browsers will continue to receive support temporarily.
 Users should consult the support pages of their chosen alternative browser for more details.

 Original release date: January 17, 2014 | Last revised: March 07, 2014